zhangy76/KNOWN-Hand/README.md

 ## Knowledge Prior
 You can find the pose loss derived from hand biomechanics and functional anatomy knowledge in ```losses.py```.
+To compute the non-penetration loss, please download the corresponding data and functions from [physicsloss](https://www.dropbox.com/scl/fo/ne0jz6ycv8ncf4zb2w2wp/AAAn8ByyloB8J6_w6DBrutQ?rlkey=epglb24z0a5ro7bnsbl123sjl&dl=0).

 ## Citation